 Prerequisites: FCSE 287 and upper division standing.

-In-depth instruction in software applications such as graphics, spreadsheets, data bases, web pages, presentation and desktop publishing are applied to FCS professional portfolio development.
+Software applications such as graphics, spreadsheets, data bases, web pages and desktop publishing applied to FCS professional portfolio development.
 Ethics, security, and trends are covered; troubleshooting techniques are applied.

 Letter grade only (A-F).
 (Discussion 1 hour, Laboratory 3 hours).